 - Determine the child's immediate need for safety and talk where you cannot be overheard. - Use the student's vocabulary.
-Talk at the child's pace and in a quiet calm voice. - Be non-judgmental and supportive and listen as probing questions can often cause anxiety and guilt.
+Talk at the child's pace and in a quiet, calm voice. - Be non-judgmental and supportive.
+Focus on listening, as probing questions can often cause anxiety and guilt.
 Leave that to the school authorities.